nrwl/ci/README.md

     # NOTE: If you change this option, make sure it matches the agent configuration
     # Default: ubuntu-latest
     runs-on: ""

+    # [OPTIONAL] If you want to upload artifacts, please provide the paths as are required by the
+    # [upload-artifact](https://github.com/actions/upload-artifact) action.
+The name of the artifacts
+    # will be `nx-main-artifacts`.
+    #
+    # NOTE: To download your artifact in anothe job you need to use the [download-artifact](https://github.com/actions/download-artifact) action
+    # Default: ""
+    artifacts: ""
 ```

 <!-- end configuration-options-for-the-main-job -->